 • 90% of all cases of macular degeneration

-• Initially restricted to outer regions of the macula with little effect on photoreceptors
+• Initially limited to external regions of the macula with little effect on photoreceptors

-• Later increasing deterioration in vision, in some cases loss of vision due to cell death
+• Later increasing deterioration in vision, in individual cases loss of vision due to cell death

 • Macular degeneration and micronutrients

-• So far there is only prophylaxis against the dry form of AMD : "Since dead photoreceptors cannot be replaced, one must hope that cell death will be inhibited." ( Source: Gerste RD; modulation of the visual cycle; Deutsches Ärzteblatt January 20, 2012; 82-83)
+• So far there is only prophylaxis against the dry form of AMD : “Since you cannot replace dead photoreceptors, you have to hope that cell death will be inhibited.“ (Source: Gerste RD; Modulation of the visual cycle; Deutsches Ärzteblatt 20.12012; 82-83)

-• Curcuma extract: Curcumin protects retinal pigment epithelial cells against oxidative stress by inducing heme oxygenase-1 expression and reducing reactive oxygen (cf. Chung HT et al., "Curcumin protects retinal pigment epithelial cells against oxidative stress via induction of heme oxygenase-1 expression and reduction of reactive oxygen, Molecular Vision, April 2012)
+• Curcuma Extract: Curcumin protects retinal pigment epithelial cells against oxidative stress via the induction of heme oxygenase-1 expression and reduction of reactive oxygen (cf. Chung HT et al., "Curcumin protects retinal pigment epithelial cells against oxidative stress via induction of heme oxygenase-1 expression and reduction of reactive oxygen, Molecular Vision, April 2012)

 • Zinc: reduces oxidative stress (is a building block of SOD); reduced zinc and copper levels in the retinal pigment epithelium and in the choroid in AMD (cf. Pulido JS et al., "Reduced zinc and copper in the retinal pigment epithelium and choroid in age-related macular degeneration, American Journal of Ophthalmology, February 2009)

-• Unsaturated omega-3 fatty acids (anti-inflammatory): "With the administration of 5 g/day EPA/DHA, there was an improvement in vision of more than one line in the eye test within 4.5 months Die The greatest improvement of 15 letters in the eye test was achieved by patients with an AA/EPA < 2.
-Even patients with severe AMD were able to achieve a significant improvement within a few months.
+• Unsaturated omega-3 fatty acids (anti-inflammatory): “With the administration of 5 g/day EPA/DHA, there was an improvement in vision of more than one line in the eye test within 4.5 months.
+The greatest improvement of 15 letters in the vision test was achieved by patients who had an AA/EPA <2.
+Even patients with severe AMD were able to achieve significant improvement within just a few months.
 (Source: Georgiou T, Prokopiou E: The New Era of Omega-3 Fatty Acids Supplementation: Therapeutic Effects on Dry Age-Related Macular Degeneration.
 J Stem Cells.
 2015;10(3):205-15.)

-• In ARED-1 there is a positive effect of the high-dose micronutrients vitamin C and E, beta-carotene and zinc in intermediate AMD stages (OR 0.72).
-In ARED-2, lutein/zeaxanthin and omega-3 fatty acids are effective in intermediate and advanced stages (OR 0.89)" (Source: Stahl A; macular degeneration; Deutsches Ärzteblatt 8/2020, 371)
+• In ARED-1 there is a positive effect of the high-dose micronutrients Vitamin C and E, beta-carotene and zinc on intermediate stages of AMD (OR 0.72).
+In ARED-2, lutein/zeaxanthin and omega-3 fatty acids work in intermediate and advanced stages (OR 0.89)” (Source: Stahl A; macular degeneration; Deutsches Ärzteblatt 8/2020, 371)

 C) Glaucoma (“glaucoma”)

-What are the specific causes and symptoms of glaucoma?
+What specific causes and symptoms does “glaucoma” have?

 • Symptoms